long123524/BsiNet-torch/README.md

 ```
 2. Evaluate.
 ```
-python test.py
+python test.py --model_file ./bsi/100.pt --save_path ./save --model_type 'bsinet' --distance_type 'dist_contour' --val_path ./test_image
 ```
-We will release  the complete code after receiving our paper
+We will release all code if our paper is accept.
+If you have any questions, you can contact us:hnzzyxlj@163.com.

+## GF dataset
+Shandong GF2 image and vector:https://pan.baidu.com/s/1PZsflin5kKRTExxenSMQmQ, password：cj46

 ### Acknowledgements:

 This code-base uses certain code-blocks and helper functions from Psi-Net

 ### Citation:
 ```